deeptiagrawal19/Bias-Aware-Temperature-Control-System/Readme.md

 ### Key Findings:

-* **Fairness Gap Reduction (Figure 1, Top-Left)**: The Biased agent creates a massive fairness gap (over 0.5).
+* **Fairness Gap Reduction **: The Biased agent creates a massive fairness gap (over 0.5).
 Both the Hybrid and Fairness-Aware agents reduce this gap dramatically.
 The **Fairness-Aware agent virtually eliminates the gap**, bringing it down to just ~0.05, demonstrating its superior ability to create an equitable environment.

-* **Satisfaction Rates (Figure 2, Middle)**: This is the most telling result.
+* **Satisfaction Rates **: This is the most telling result.
 In a balanced 50/50 population, the Biased agent results in a **~95% satisfaction rate for men but a near 0% rate for women**.
 In stark contrast, the **Fairness-Aware agent achieves over 85% satisfaction for *both* genders**.
 It finds a solution that serves everyone.

-* **Temperature Distribution (Figure 2, Left)**: The agents' learned behaviors are clear.
+* **Temperature Distribution **: The agents' learned behaviors are clear.
 The Biased agent consistently targets a temperature around 22°C. The Hybrid and Fairness-Aware agents learn to maintain a temperature closer to **23.5°C**, a much more inclusive middle ground that accommodates the preferences of both groups.

-* **Overall System Accuracy (Figure 1, Top-Middle)**: Crucially, introducing fairness does not compromise performance.
+* **Overall System Accuracy **: Crucially, introducing fairness does not compromise performance.
 Both the Hybrid and Fairness-Aware agents achieve a higher overall system accuracy than the Biased agent, proving that **fairness and effectiveness are not mutually exclusive**.

-* **Bias Reduction Impact (Figure 2, Right)**: The Fairness-Aware model consistently achieves a **~90% improvement in fairness** (reduction in the fairness gap) compared to the biased model, regardless of the population's gender ratio.
+* **Bias Reduction Impact **: The Fairness-Aware model consistently achieves a **~90% improvement in fairness** (reduction in the fairness gap) compared to the biased model, regardless of the population's gender ratio.

 ---